Given their differences, choosing between Google Cloud Platform (GCP) and Thunder Compute should be easy:

 Why Thunder Compute Is a Better Choice

-Thunder Compute delivers what most AI developers need: reliable, affordable GPU access with an amazing developer experience.
+Thunder Compute delivers what most AI developers need: reliable, affordable GPU access.

 The 80% cost savings alone make Thunder Compute compelling, but it's the combination of price and usability that makes us the better choice.

 GCP makes sense if you're a large enterprise that needs deep integration with Google's ecosystem.
-But if you're a researcher, startup, or individual developer who wants to focus on building AI rather than managing infrastructure, Thunder Compute is the obvious choice.
+Otherwise, Thunder Compute is the obvious choice.